wayneparrott/cordova-plugin-ezar-snapshot/README.md

         cordova plugin add pathToEzar/com.ezartech.ezar.snapshot

-Next in your Cordova JavaScript deviceready handler include the following JavaScript snippet to initialize ezAR and activate the camera on the back of the device.
+Next in your Cordova JavaScript deviceready handler include the following
+JavaScript snippet to initialize ezAR and activate the camera on the back of the device.

         ezar.snapshot(
-            function(image) {
+            function(base64Image) {
                 //do something with the image
                 },
             function(err) {